 The University of Redlands School of Education provides a multi-faceted Teacher Education Program.
-After successful completion of the required course work and program requirements, students advance to student teaching.
+After successfully completion of the required coursework and program requirements, students can advance to a teaching internship.
 The regulations and requirements of our teacher education program are approved by the Commission on Teacher Credentialing (CTC).

-The student teaching experience is a culmination of academic information and knowledge, combined with actual skill building in the field.
+The teaching internship experience is a culmination of academic information and knowledge, combined with the actual skill building in the field.
 There are complex expectations to work with multiple stakeholders.
-This handbook is designed to present a clear explanation of the student teaching requirements for the student teacher (referred hereafter in this handbook as, the candidate) as well as the University Program Supervisors and Cooperating Teachers.
-The candidates are required to review this handbook thoroughly before beginning their student teaching assignment.
+This handbook is designed to present a clear explanation of the teaching internship requirements for the teaching intern (also known as, and referred hereafter in this handbook as, the candidate) as well as the University Program Supervisors and District-Assigned Mentor Teachers.
+The candidates are required to review this handbook thoroughly before beginning their teaching internship.
 For additional information the candidates are encouraged to contact the School of Education.